semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ## Taint tracking

-Semgrep allows you to search for the flow of any potentially exploitable input into an important sink using taint mode.
+Semgrep OSS allows you to search for the flow of any potentially exploitable input into an important sink using taint mode.
 For more information, see [taint mode](/writing-rules/data-flow/taint-mode/) documentation.

-In the examples below, Semgrep is searching for dangerous calls using data obtained `get_user_input` call.
+In the examples below, see comparison of Semgrep OSS and Semgrep Pro Engine while searching for dangerous calls using data obtained `get_user_input` call.
 The rule does this by specifying the source of taint as `get_user_input(...)` and the sink as `dangerous(...);`.

 ### Java